-The London Boroughs of Barnet, Brent, Ealing, Harrow, Hillingdon and Hounslow's Level 1 SFRA (May 2018) has provided brief information about past flooding events in the area.
+The West London SFRA has provided brief information about past flooding events in the area.
 The SFRA reported some past flooding incidents in the area, however, there were no records of any flooding event at the site.

-In addition, information on historic flooding was obtained from the Environment Agency's online records of historic flood events in the area.
+In addition, information on historic flooding was obtained from the Environment Agency's online records of historic flood events in the area (Appendix E Figure 1).
 However, there were no records of any flooding incidents around the site.